Skip to content

 Tax implications?

 : inheritance tax handled by estate (paid before distribution).
 Beneficiary receives net amount.
 Income tax: investment income taxable at marginal rate (use tax-advantaged accounts for shelter).
 Capital gains tax on investment growth.: federal estate tax up to 40%, varies by state.
-Always understand tax position before making large decisions.
+The tax position matters before making large decisions.

 Related Calculators